 Accompanying cluster maps provide a first, comprehensive view of patterns of gene expression displayed in the t-SNE and violin plots.
 Tips on how to derive the detailed spatiotemporal expression information uniquely captured by scRNA-Seq, as well as details on specific datasets, can be found in the tutorial.

 This website will continue to be updated with information from additional analyses and datasets.
-For technical advice on using the website, suggestions, or if you encounter problems using the scRNA-Seq browser, please do not hesitate to contact Marja Timmermans ( firstname.lastname@example.org ).
+For technical advice on using the website or should you encounter any bugs, please contact Pavel Solanský (firstname.lastname@example.org).
+For any suggestions on the browser, or should you wish to enquire about the browser hosting your dataset, please do not hesitate to contact Marja Timmermans (email@example.com).